Why is social media important?

 Why is it crucial for Kingston Axe Throwing?

 First and foremost, it legitimizes a business.
 The majority of people look for socials before visiting websites.
-Visitors are more likely to become customers if we have well established social media platforms.
-It then also becomes another way to interact and engage with our the people that come through our doors.
+Visitors are certainly more likely to become customers if we have well established social media platforms, but also, having poor or no social media platforms can simply seem ‘sketchy’ or unproffesional.
+The saying “Don’t judge a book by its cover” does not apply to the social media world.
+A businesses’ social media platforms are exactly what people will use to make their first impression and can have a big impact on whether they become customers or not.
+Social media also acts as another way to interact and engage with the people that come through our doors.
 For example, by commenting genuinely and authentically on posts tagged at KAT, we can make them feel like valued customers!
 Social media is also the most impactful and cost effective advertising platform.
 Sign up is free and targeted posts/ads are usually very cheap.
 By frequently creating quality content, we can build a network of followers that engage with our posts.
 Based on the Instagram algorithm, the more engagement we get, the greater our audience becomes.
 If done correctly, all of these factors will come together to help create more business for KAT.

 Uses machine learning based on user’s previous patterns and interactions - everyone has different feeds/orders, even if they follow the exact same accounts.